 Under stitch the seam allowance to the facing all around the neck line.

 How to Finish the Kaftan neckline like a regular tunic.

-Here you make front neck and back neck shaped facings separately as described below.
-In this Kaftan you will have a seam at the shoulder line.
+Here you have to make front neck and back neck shaped facings separately as described below.
+In this Kaftan, you will have a seam at the shoulder line.